by Brian Tomasik

 There are reasons for concern about humanity's ecological impacts.
 For instance, climate change will increase the chance of global instability and warfare in coming decades, which will not only harm humans in the short run but might also produce lasting worse outcomes for the far future of sentient life.
 It's important to balance competing values when making environmental choices.
 But we should at least consider wild-animal suffering rather than either focusing exclusively on human problems or just assuming that wild animals have generally good lives.

 Billions of wild vertebrates and quadrillions of wild invertebrates are suffering right now across the globe.
 This is an urgent tragedy, but unfortunately it's not the worst-case outcome.
-Some futurists have proposed spreading wildlife to other planets, such as via terraforming or directed panspermia.
-Others envision running immense numbers of simulated realities in the future, which might contain vast populations of wild animals or other sentient creatures.
+Some futurists have proposed spreading wildlife to other planets, via such hypothetical techniques as "terraforming" or "directed panspermia".
+Others envision running immense numbers of simulated realities in the future.
+Such simulations might contain vast populations of wild animals or other sentient creatures.
 Typically, little consideration is given to the subjective experiences that these animals would endure.
 The easiest and most important way that we can reduce wild-animal suffering is to avoid spreading it.

-Religious scholars have wondered throughout history: Why did God allow so much suffering in nature?
+Religious scholars have long wondered: Why did God allow so much suffering in nature?
 If we spread wildlife to new realms, it will be we who have to answer that question.

 - "The Importance of Wild-Animal Suffering"

 - "Applied Welfare Biology and Why Wild-Animal Advocates Should Focus on Not Spreading Nature"